INT-NIT/BEP032tools/README.md

 > python checker/AnDOChecker.py -v tests/dataset001/Landing

 ```
-OR, in an equivalent, you can use the command line interface (CLI) provided with the package:
+OR, in an equivalent manner, you can use the command line interface (CLI) provided with the package:

 ```bash
 > AnDOChecker -v tests/dataset001/Landing